dhermes/bezier/docs/abi/curve.rst

       \ell = \int_0^1 \left\lVert B'(s) \right\rVert \, ds.

-   :param int* num_nodes:
+   :param num_nodes:
       **[Input]** The number of control points :math:`N` of a B |eacute| zier curve.
+   :type num_nodes: const int*
-   :param int* dimension:
+   :param dimension:
       **[Input]** The dimension :math:`D` such that the curve lies in :math:`\mathbf{R}^D`.
+   :type dimension: const int*
-   :param double* nodes:
+   :param nodes:
       **[Input]** The actual control points of the curve as a :math:`D \times N` array.
 This should be laid out in Fortran order, with :math:`D N` total values.
+   :type nodes: const double*
    :param double* length:
       **[Output]** The computed length :math:`\ell`.
    :param int* error_val: